karshadgithub/AutomationTesting/README.md

 1.Click on 'Start here' from Account and Lists

 2.Create Account and login

 3.Click on Your account

 4.Click on Your Profiles

 5.Click on arrow button to change name

 6.Click on edit option, give new name and save the changes

 Scenario 2: [Check the total displayed number of results for category Smart Home | New Smart Devices]

-Go to Categories list
+1.Go to Categories list

-Choose category 'Smart Home'
+2.Choose category 'Smart Home'

-Chhose sub-category 'New Smart Devices'
+3.Choose sub-category 'New Smart Devices'

-Check the total number of results match the total displayed products Write the name of all devices shown in first page in excel.
+4.Check the total number of results match the total displayed products

+5.Write the name of all devices shown in first page in excel.

 Scenario 3: [Check the selected currency displayed for the products' price]

-Go to Currency Settings
+1.Go to Currency Settings

-Change currency to 'AED'
+2.Change currency to 'AED'

-Save changes
+3.Save changes

-Check the selected currency displayed for the products' price Search for Iphone.
+4.Check the selected currency displayed for the products' price.

+5.Search for Iphone.

-Select 2nd from the list
+6.Select 2nd from the list

-Click on Add to cart
+7.Click on Add to cart

-Check the Cart Subtotal.
+8.Check the Cart Subtotal.

 Manual test cases for given scenarios